Free playbook Before you spend $50K on AI, run this audit

 Right-click your Interest Coverage Ratio driver and select Format and display to adjust driver formatting.
 Keep the format as a Number and set the decimal places to suit your reporting needs.

-Finally, use Customize → Rollups in the driver table block to view the ratio across different time period rollups, such as monthly, quarterly, or annually.
+Use Customize → Rollups in the driver table block to view the ratio across different time period rollups, such as monthly, quarterly, or annually.

-Common questions about coverage ratios
+Common questions about the interest coverage ratio

 What is the difference between interest coverage and DSCR?